-SVN Basic Concepts
+SVN - Basic Concepts

-What is Version Control System (VCS) ?
+What is Version Control System?

-Following are goals of Version Control System.
+Following are the goals of a Version Control System.

-Allow developers to work simultaneously.
+- Allow developers to work simultaneously.

-Do not overwrite each other’s changes.
+- Do not overwrite each other’s changes.

-Maintain history of every version of everything.
+- Maintain history of every version of everything.

-Version control system is divided into two categories.
+A VCS is divided into two categories.

 Version Control Terminologies